Delayed acceptance ABC-SMC: Delayed acceptance ABC-SMC

-The use of SMC with ABC originates in \citet{Sisson2007d}.
-The observation in this paper is that the ABC posterior is a natural candidate for simulating from using SMC, in that a sequence of posteriors with a decreasing sequence of tolerances is a natural and useful choice as a sequence of distributions to use in SMC.
-In this paper we examine the use of the delayed acceptance ABC-MCMC approach from the preceding section within the ABC-SMC algorithm of \citet{DelMoral2012g}.
-The appendix gives a thorough background of ABC-SMC as used in this paper.
-Most details remain the same the standard algorithms in the appendix, but we make the following remarks. \begin{itemize} \item The SMC sampler operates on a sequence of target distributions where $\epsilon_{2}$ decreases at each iteration, thus we use $\epsilon_{2,t}$ to denote its value at the $t$-th iteration. $\epsilon_{1}$ and $y_{1}$ may also change between SMC iterations, and we denote their values at the $t$-th iteration by $\epsilon_{1,t}$ and $y_{1,t}$ respectively. \item The target distribution used at iteration $t$ is $p\left(\theta_{t}\right)l_{1}\left(x_{1,t}\mid\theta_{t}\right)l_{2}\left(x_{2,t}\mid x_{1,t},\theta_{t}\right)P_{\epsilon_{2,,t}}\left(y\mid x_{1,t},x_{2,t}\right)$. \item The weight update for each particle is given by
+We now examine the use of the DA-ABC-MCMC approach from the preceding section for the ``move'' step in the ABC-SMC algorithm of \citet{DelMoral2012g}.
+The new SMC sampler operates on a~sequence of target distributions where $\epsilon_{2}$ decreases at each iteration, thus we use $\epsilon_{2,t}$ to denote its value at the $t$-th iteration. $\epsilon_{1}$ and $y_{1}$ may also change between SMC iterations, and we denote their values at the $t$-th iteration by $\epsilon_{1,t}$ and $y_{1,t}$ respectively.
+In this case the weight update for each particle is given by

-\item The first stage of the delayed acceptance ABC-MCMC kernel is applied to every particle, before the second stage is applied to the particles that make it past the first. \end{itemize}